Kilts and whisky hit Cannes screens in Ken Loach film

 "The reality is Robbie and Rhino and the rest of the gang.
 We had a little fun in contrasting the two images of Scotland," added the director whose "The Wind That Shakes the Barley" won the Palme d'Or for best picture in Cannes in 2006.

-The new movie follows Robbie, played by first-time actor Paul Brannigan, who is sentenced to community service for a brawl with neighbourhood thugs he cannot seem to escape.
+The new movie follows Robbie, played by first-time actor Paul Brannigan, who is sentenced to community service for a brawl with neighborhood thugs he cannot seem to escape.

-The supervisor of his work crew, Harry (John Henshaw), is a kindly soul who recognises a softer side in Robbie, who has just become a father for the first time with his girlfriend.
+The supervisor of his work crew, Harry (John Henshaw), is a kindly soul who recognizes a softer side in Robbie, who has just become a father for the first time with his girlfriend.

 Before long, Harry, a whisky aficionado, takes his motley band of ne'er-do-wells on a day trip to a distillery where Robbie's curiosity is piqued.